Modernism at it's finest

 Open to the world

-In the summer of 2019 Casa Navàs opened its doors to visitors so as not to close them again, since then, the house can be visited every day.
+In the summer of 2018 Casa Navàs opened its doors to visitors and thus remained till now, when the house can be visited every day.
 At the moment, the property is studying what restoration work and ‘museumisation’ must be done in this jewel of European modernism.

 2020